The Love, Power and Complexity Behind the Taco Salad

-Our current recipe is pretty simple: fresh iceberg and romaine lettuce, shredded cheddar cheese, diced tomatoes, fire-y salsa, sour cream, yellow corn tortilla chips made with stone ground masa, and – the jewel in the crown – our signature chili.
+Our current recipe is pretty simple: fresh romaine lettuce, shredded cheddar cheese, diced tomatoes, fire-y salsa, sour cream, yellow corn tortilla chips made with stone ground masa, and – the jewel in the crown – our signature chili.

 Customers Customize As They Like